Vyral/christal-johnson/_posts/2023-03-07-what-you-need-to-know-about-today-s-market.md

 2:44 — News that is a little more challenging&nbsp;

-3:17 — What buyers and sellers need to look for&nbsp;
+3:17 — Important tips for buyers and sellers

+3:49 —&nbsp;Important info for homeowners with VA or FHA loans

-4:36 — How we can help&nbsp;
+4:36 — How AJ Team can help you

 5:00 — Wrapping up&nbsp;